Federico de Roncali, 1st Count of Alcoy

-Don Federico de Roncali y Ceruti, 1st Count of Alcoy (31 May 1806, in Cádiz –4 April 1857, in Madrid) was a Spanish noble, politician and military who served as Prime Minister of Spain between 1852 and 1853.
+Don Federico de Roncali y Ceruti, 1st Count of Alcoy (30 March 1800, in Cádiz – 4 April 1857, in Madrid) was a Spanish noble, politician and military who served as Prime Minister of Spain between 1852 and 1853.
 He held other important offices such as Captain General of Cuba and Minister of State.
+He was also a senator for life in 1845.

 Alcoy was the second son of Agustín de Roncali y Martínez de Murcia, Knight of Santiago, and his wife María del Carmen Ceruti y Feit.
 His eldest brother was Joaquín de Roncali, 1st Marquis of Roncali, also a prominent politician in the reign of Isabella II of Spain.